Railway Insurance

 Practice MCQs

-2. What is the time limit for legal heirs to lodge a death claim under the scheme?
+Question:02 Within how many days must legal heirs lodge a death claim under the 2026 Railway accident-compensation scheme?

 3. Which of the following tickets is NOT covered under the Travel Insurance Scheme?